johnwhittenstudio/project-2/README.md

 3. "Rust"

 Each branch gives the user an introduction to that specific programming language and contains a hyperlink to the wikipedi page on that language.

+Text entered into the "What is your name?" category will appear at the top of each branch returned.

 Clicking on the "click here" button at the bottom of the programming language branch will redirect the user back to the form, where they can enter different selections.